julweng/blog/_posts/2018-03-24-learning-and-teaching.md

 In order to work with my students and colleagues, I had to learn a little bit of everything.
 I had to learn a bit of SQL, Python, R, etc.
-Basically, a bit of everything, but master of nothing.
+Basically, a bit of everything, but master of none.

 And then, I met my husband, who is a C/C++ software engineer.